ModuleLoader/es-module-loader/README.md

 Supports the [loader import and registry API](#base-loader-polyfill-api) with the [System.register](docs/system-register.md) module format to provide exact module loading semantics for ES modules in environments today.
 In addition, support for the [System.registerDynamic](docs/system-register-dynamic.md) is provided to allow the linking of module graphs consisting of inter-dependent ES modules and CommonJS modules with their respective semantics retained.

-This project aims to provide a [highly performant](#performance), minimal, unopinionated loader API on top of which custom loaders [can easily be built](#creating-a-loader).
-See the [spec differences](#spec-differences) section for a more detailed listing of the tradeoffs made.
+This project aims to provide a fast, minimal, unopinionated loader API on top of which custom loaders can easily be built.

+See the [spec differences](#spec-differences) section for a detailed description of some of the specification decisions made.

 ES6 Module Loader Polyfill, the previous version of this project was built to the [outdated ES6 loader specification](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts#august_24_2014_draft_rev_27) and can still be found at the [0.17 branch](https://github.com/ModuleLoader/es-module-loader/tree/0.17).